 I remember it well.
 When I suggested to my husband that we sit down to talk with a financial services professional to assess our life insurance situation, his enthusiasm was pretty much non-existent.
-We had some coverage through his employer, and he thought it was adequate enough.
+We had some coverage through his employer, and he thought it was adequate.
 I, on the other hand, didn’t feel that same level of comfort—particularly knowing that if he’d ever lose his position with the company, our life insurance would be lost as well.

 After some subtle hints, some not so subtle nagging, and some time, the conversation happened.
 Finally!